-DC Health held two dinners with about 30 people to discuss the needs of the faith-based community and how its work might intersect with the Ending the HIV Epidemic campaign.
+DC Health held two dinners with about 30 people to discuss the needs of the faith-based community and how its work might intersect with the campaign to end the HIV epidemic.
 Staff members partnered with DC Health’s Places of Worship Advisory Board to identify participants from various sectors of faith.
 Discussions were planned and facilitated by DC Health staff and a community stakeholder from this focus population.

 The main issues identified for places of worship in the DC area were:

-Faith-based community members noted that some still have large congregations, while many smaller places of worship are located in proximity to communities having the greatest health needs, making the faith-based organizations well-positioned to be a partner in promoting the health of community residents.
+Faith-based community members noted that some still have large congregations, while many smaller places of worship are located in proximity to communities having the greatest health needs, making the faith-based organizations well-positioned to be partners in promoting the health of community residents.

 Dwindling membership among faith-based communities has led to a recognition of the need to expand their potential audience for programs and services.
 Places of worship are interested in increasing their membership and their relevance to the community; health-focused programming, messaging, and partnerships with government to provide health services to residents may provide such opportunities.